 Most Evictions pertain to non-payment of rent.
 Once a Tenant fails to pay, they are given a 3 day notice.
 If they fail to pay rent but remain in the property, a Landlord can commence Proceedings.
 However, there are circumstances that allow them to Evict a Tenant for reasons other than non-payment of rent.

 If they violate a provision of the lease or Statute that is unrelated to rent, they can file an Eviction.
 Unlike the 3 day, non-monetary violations require them to give them a 7 day notice to cure.

-Some examples of violations that a Landlord must give the Tenant the opportunity to cure include:
+examples that they must give the opportunity to cure include: